 Class Fee: $20 per class

-T'ai Chi Chih will be held in the lower-level mediation room at the Refinery
+T'ai Chi Chih will be held in the Refinery building.
+Any changes to room location will be communicated.

 Maximum 12 participants;